AndrewJVella/Keybird-Password-Manager/README.txt

 Files:
 Files store passwords and keys.
 They are encrypted to prevent accidents.
 Files are cleaned at start up.
 They are alphabatized by key and duplicate info is deleted.
+Files can also be edited in the nano text editor.

 Settings:
 Toggle file saving